r3zafa/lineage-17.1-rpi4_gapps_64gb/README.md

 lineage-17.1-20210122-UNOFFICIAL-KonstaKANG-rpi4 with installed gapps backup with AOMEI Backupper ready to Go.
 This Backup is from a 64gb USB Drive.
 0. Tested on Pi 4 8GB
 1. Download AOMEI backupper from here: https://www.aomei.de/download.html#ab
-2. Download Android Backup file from here.
+2. Download Android Backup file from here:
 3. Use AOMEI backupper to restore this image to an USB drive.

 3.1.